jojonah1812/E-Commerce-Back-End-ORM/README.md

 9. [Questions & Contact Info](#questions)

 ## Project Description
 * Internet retail, also known as e-commerce, is the largest sector of the electronics industry, generating an estimated $29 trillion in 2019.
 E-commerce platforms like Shopify and WooCommerce provide a suite of services to businesses of all sizes.
-Due to their prevalence, understanding the fundamental architecture of these platforms will benefit you as a full-stack web developer.
+Due to their prevalence, understanding the fundamental architecture of these platforms will benefit us as full-stack web developers.

+In this project, I configured an Express.js API to use Sequelize to interact with a MySQL database.

 ## Link
 GitHub Repository: https://github.com/jojonah1812/E-Commerce-Back-End-ORM br>